open-edge-insights/video-ingestion/docs/generic_server_doc.md

 **VideoIngestion micro-service exposes the functionality of software trigger in the following ways:**

-  1) It can accept software trigger to "START_INGESTION"/ "STOP_INGESTION"/ "SNAPSHOT" from any client utility which uses the EIS messagebus over server-client model.
+  1) It can accept software trigger to "START_INGESTION"/ "STOP_INGESTION"/ "SNAPSHOT" from any client utility which uses the EII messagebus over server-client model.

   2) The software trigger functionality of VI is demonstrated using an sample baremetal utility called "SW_Trigger_utility", which is shipped with the VideoIngestion code in tools repo, the details of the usage of this utility is mentioned in [../../tools/SWTriggerUtility/README.md](../../tools/SWTriggerUtility/README.md).